About Tackling Transfer

 National Policy Advisory Board

-Board members include: Marty Alvarado of the California Community Colleges Chancellor’s Office; Ron Anderson from Minnesota State Colleges and Universities; William R. Crowe from the Charles A. Dana Center at the University of Texas, Austin; John Fink of the Community College Research Center at Columbia University Teachers College; Maria Hesse and Cheryl Hyman from Arizona State University; Shirleatha Lee from the University of South Carolina Upstate; Sharon Morrissey of the Virginia Community College System; Elena Quiroz-Livanis from the Massachusetts Department of Higher Education; Jessie Ryan from the Campaign for College Opportunity; Shanna Smith-Jaggars from Ohio State University; and Chris Soto from the Connecticut State Department of Education.
+Board members include: Marty Alvarado of the California Community Colleges Chancellor’s Office; Ron Anderson from Minnesota State Colleges and Universities; William R. Crowe from the Charles A. Dana Center at the University of Texas, Austin; John Fink of the Community College Research Center at Columbia University Teachers College; Maria Hesse and Cheryl Hyman from Arizona State University; Shirleatha Lee from the University of South Carolina Upstate; Sharon Morrissey of the Virginia Community College System; Elena Quiroz-Livanis from the Massachusetts Department of Higher Education; Jessie Ryan from the Campaign for College Opportunity; Shanna Smith-Jaggars from The Ohio State University; and Chris Soto from the Connecticut State Department of Education.

 The Policy Advisory Board is driving the national discourse on transfer, helping to shift the narrative on transfer, elevate racial equity and respond to the needs of the moment.
 In addition to publications, board members spark dialogue through public speaking engagements targeting key audiences of state policymakers, higher education systems leaders, postsecondary funders, and more.